-The Offices of Research Compliance and Biosafety use iRIS, a web based application that enables real-time submission tracking, review, post-approval compliance activities, and data management for researchers.
+The Office of Research Compliance and Biosafety use iRIS, a web based application that enables real-time submission tracking, review, post-approval compliance activities, and data management for researchers.
 For more information about the system, including frequently asked questions, visit the iRIS Portal.

 Learn more about obtaining approval and requirements for research involving: